invi-bhagyesh/invi-bhagyesh/README.md

 - 🔭 Currently exploring **AI Research** and working on **machine learning models**.
 - 📚 Learning advanced mathematics to strengthen my understanding of ML algorithms.
-- 🤖 Interested in computer vision, autonomous systems, and alternative fuel technologies.
+- 🤖 Interested in computer vision, finance, and astronomy.
 - 🎯 Always looking for ways to integrate **tech and finance**.

 ---